Similar credit cards

 To apply for the ANZ First credit card, you need to provide an Australian driver’s licence number, proof of income and details of your expenses, assets and liabilities.
 You also need to be at least 18 years of age and have a good credit rating.
-You must also be a permanent Australian resident or a non-Australian permanent resident with more than nine months remaining on your visa, and earn an annual income of at least $15,000.
+You must also be a permanent Australian resident or a non-permanent resident with more than 9 months remaining on your visa.

 ANZ is one of the big four banks in Australia and one of the largest banking groups in the Pacific and New Zealand region.
 The bank offers personal finance products including credit cards, bank accounts, personal loans, car loans and home loans.
 Customers have access to 24/7 service through the bank’s online services and via phone.
 Customers can also manage their finances through the ANZ internet banking portal and the ANZ App*.